Padthaway, South Australia: The community

 Apex is a community group which operates in Padthaway composed of men between the ages of 18 and 45 who work together to promote social justice and raise awareness of charity causes by fundraising in interesting and creative ways.

 Padthaway has an active Women in Agricultural Business group.
 WAB is a statewide network with branches throughout SA.
 It is an organisation for women interested in rural, agricultural and business issues.
 It provides the opportunity for self-development and friendship.

 Schools

 The school was built in 1935 and had its 75-year anniversary in 2010.
 The event was attended by many past, current and future students and staff and a time capsule was buried on the day.
 In 2011 Padthaway Primary School had 52 students and 12 staff members.
 Padthaway Primary School caters for years Reception-7 and also has a Child Parent Centre (CPC).
 At Padthaway Primary School the Student Representative Council (SRC) organises many fundraising activities for students to participate in.

 Padthaway Primary School is a school with many activities for students such as the Come out, SAPSASA, Youth Environmental Forum, pancake day, Student Young Leaders Day and school camp.
 SAPSASA events include football, netball, cricket, tennis, cross country, athletics running events, swimming, diving, golf, hockey and skiing.

 Climate

+Padthaway has a warm-summer mediterranean climate (Köppen: Csb), with very warm, dry summers (with high diurnal temperature variation) and cool, relatively wet winters.
+Average maxima range from 29.4 C in January to 14.3 C in July and average minima fluctuate between 12.6 C in January and 5.5 C in July.
+Mean average annual rainfall is 475.6 mm, spread between 140.9 precipitation days.
+Annually, the town only experiences 41.5 clear days, whilst having 110.6 cloudy days.
+Extreme temperatures have ranged from -4.0 C on 23 June 2019 to 46.1 C on 20 December 2019.